FraserBrown/CRSP-Engine/index.md

 ### CRSP-Engine's Graphical User Interface
 ---

-Our engine also features a simple GUI that allows a user to input a query via a text file and graph stream via a json file.
-After the engine has applied the query over the graph stream, the user can view the result in a outputted text file.
+Our engine also features a simple GUI that allows a user to input a query and graph stream then view the result.
+A query can be inputted via a text file or by manually typing in a query string.
+A graph stream can be inputted via a json file.
+After the engine has applied the query over the graph stream, the user can view the result in a text box displayed on the GUI or via an outputted text file.

 ## What is RDF?
 ---

 The Resource Description Framework (RDF) is a data model used to relate items of data to one another.
 RDF statements are displayed as triples in the form subject–predicate–object where:

-Subject: Denotes a resource
+Subject: Denotes a resource.
-Predicate: Defines relationship between subject and object
+Predicate: Defines relationship between subject and object.
-Object: Denotes a resource or literal
+Object: Denotes a resource or literal.

 High level example of an RDF triple:

 ```